taq/traquitana/README.md

 Use for your risk.
 I think it's all ok but I don't give you guarantee if it break something.

+## Options

+There are some command line options:

+-f or --file <file> - specify the config file path
+-v or --version - show current version
+-c or --cleanup - clean old versions backups stored on the remote host -v or --verbose - be verbose while running

 ## Contributing